ava-labs/avalanche-docs/docs/dapps/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-core.md

 ---
-decription: In this doc, learn how to deploy and test a smart contract on Avalanche using Remix and MetaMask.
+decription: In this doc, learn how to deploy and test a smart contract on Avalanche using Remix and Core.
 ---

-# Deploy a Smart Contract on Avalanche Using Remix and MetaMask
+# Deploy a Smart Contract on Avalanche Using Remix and Core

 ## Introduction